XuQianJin-Stars/integrations/gitlab/docs/runner/gauge.go_memstats_stack_inuse_bytes.md

 ---
 title: go_memstats_stack_inuse_bytes
-brief: Number of bytes in use by the stack allocator.
+brief: Number of bytes in use by the stack allocator
 metric_type: gauge
 ---
 ### go_memstats_stack_inuse_bytes

-Number of bytes in use by the stack allocator.
+Number of bytes in use by the stack allocator